 Are Disney’s special events going ahead during COVID-19?

-The original Food & Wine Festival is scheduled to run in 2021 from July 15 through November 20, and if you are a foodie, this is the can’t-miss event at Walt Disney World.
-With drinks and snacks from around the world, you can take a culinary tour of Morocco, China, Japan, Germany, France, America, Norway, Mexico, Greece, Ireland, Africa, and more – without ever leaving Orlando!
+The Food & Wine Festival at EPCOT ran in 2021 from July 15 through November 20, and if you are a foodie, this is the can’t-miss event at Walt Disney World.
+With drinks and snacks from around the world, guests can take a culinary tour of Morocco, China, Japan, Germany, France, America, Norway, Mexico, Greece, Ireland, Africa, and more – without ever leaving Orlando!

 Additional venues and entertainment